Campsite

 Directions

-From Philipsburg, travel south on Highway 1 for about 6.5 miles to the junction with Skalkaho Highway 38.
-Turn right onto Highway 38 and continue west for 6.1 miles.
-Turn right onto County Road 672 and continue for 5.4 miles following signs for East Fork Reservoir.
-Continue straight onto County Road 5141 for 1 mile.
-At the reservoir turn right and continue 0.3 miles to the campground entrance on the left.
+From Philipsburg, drive south on Highway 1 for 6.5 miles to the junction with Skalkaho Highway (Highway 38).
+Turn right onto Highway 38 and continue west for 6.1 miles to the signed turn for East Fork Reservoir/Wilderness Access/Forest Road 672.
+Turn right onto County Road 672 and follow signs for 5.4 miles.
+At the junction, continue straight as the road becomes County Road 5141 for 1 mile.
+At the reservoir, turn right and continue 0.3 miles to the campground entrance on the left.

 Amenities